Skip to content

 Requirements:

-- Completion of an IBLCE-accredited academic lactation program
+• Completion of a CAAHEP-accredited (or equivalent) academic lactation program

 This is the most structured pathway - the academic program is designed to cover everything you need.
 It's also the most expensive since it involves formal university enrollment.